Cornell-MAE-UG/fa25-portfolio-lolagc63/_projects/2025-linear-actuator-mechanism.md

 ### Notes / practical considerations
 - Numbers above use **peak thrust**.
 For sustained designs use continuous thrust (~12.23 kN)
 - A brake or lock is required to prevent back-drive in vertical applications (Tolomatic note).
+- Calculations and analyses were conducted with assistance from AI tools and Google Sheets.
+Component specifications and reference data were obtained from Tolomatic.

 ---